 For previous unvaccinated sows and sows in their first pregnancy, we recommend Primary

 2nd 2-4 weeks before farrowing at an interval of 4-8 weeks between vaccinations.

 Booster: In subsequent pregnancies, one dose 2-4 weeks before farrowing is required.

 Sarcoptic Manage is a parasitic disease of pigs characterised by intense skin irritation and damage.
 Sarcoptes scabei var suis is a host-specific mite that is spread from pig to pig by direct contact.
 Other hosts are unlikely sources of infection for pigs.
 Survival of the mites and eggs away from the host is limited to a short period only, although under optimum environmental conditions, they may persist for up to three weeks.

 The mite burrows into the skin and lays eggs in tunnels within the skin.
 This causes severe irritation with the pig rubbing its body on any available surface continually.
 The ears are a particularly favoured site of infestation, leading to head shaking and secondary ear damage (haematomas).
 Middle ear damage can also result.

 The skin may be reddened and the ears waxy, although secondary skin damage (cuts and abrasions) and infection are common.
 This form of the disease is mostly seen in young growing pigs between 8-12 weeks of age.
 As the disease progresses in the individual, chronic lesions will occur.
 Thick encrustations in the ears, behind the elbows and on the back legs are the most common signs with the whole skin generally discoloured and scurfy.

-Contact Franklin Vets if you notice any forms of mange.
+Contact North Canterbury Vets if you notice any forms of mange.
 The most effective treatment is injectable ivermectin.

 Reproduced with permission thanks to Franklin Vets, Papakura